dimitrijer/website/posts/2022-01-15-building-ryzen-htpc-part1.md

 * It needs to be able to do **4K @ 60fps**, meaning HDMI 2.0 at least.

   This is supposed to be an *upgrade* over RPi.
 The fact that I don't own a 4K TV doesn't matter right now.
-Nonpertinent.
+Non pertinent.
 Irrelevant.

 * **Small form factor** that fits in my [Fjällbo TV unit](https://www.ikea.com/us/en/p/fjaellbo-tv-unit-black-90339290/).